nikomatsakis/rustnation-24/index.md

 ???

-So this is the code that Barbara actually writes.
-You can also see how iterators are *composable*.
-You start with a simple iterator but you can build it up to express more complex ideas.
+This is the code Barbara writes.
+But what is the code that *runs*?

-Now, in truth, you could write code much like this in just about any language.
-What makes Rust special is a trick that we learned from C++, a trick called *zero-cost abstractions*.
-The idea is that high-level abstractions like iterator can be written in a way that they are *guaranteed* to compile down to really efficient code -- well, so long as you enabled compiler optimizations.
-Don't forget to run with `--release`!
-Very important.
+This is where Rust takes advantage of a really cool trick that we learned from C++, which is called *zero-cost abstractions*.

 ---